Are you considering a review course for board prep, recertification exams, CME/MOC earning, or just general practice updates?

 - 100 board-style practice Q&As

 - A full-color printed syllabus

-- Access to the lectures from the course for a full year
+- Digital access to the course lectures for a full year

 - Supplemental videos: Statistics and Acid-Base Disorders

 There are a few ways doctors study strong with our review courses:

 - Come to the course in-person (we call it ‘onsite’)

 - Use raw footage from the lectures to study at your own pace for 12 months after the course

 So now to the big question: Should you attend onsite or online?
 Below, we break down the benefits of each so that you can choose whatever is right for you.